College of the Creatives Cabinet

 The biggest risk to this project is our lack of funding.
 To wit we've spent the last month and a half applying for grants and approaching a mix of corporations and foundations for funding.
 We have a contingency plan with a mixed funding strategy in place with this project to make sure we hit our funding goal (you're looking at a part of it)!

 Beyond funding, our next biggest challenge is our ability to create the 20 cabinets we've challenged ourselves with through this project.
 While we can currently work in the DesignLab, our residency ends on June 30th.
-It's with this in mind that we are continuing to reach out to our network, trying to find backup locations with the equipment we need to complete our limited edition cabinet run before a final federal budget is presented by the current administration this December.
+It's with this in mind that we are continuing to reach out to our network, trying to find backup locations with the equipment we need to complete our limited edition cabinet run before a final federal budget is presented by the current administration for a vote to the House this December.

 Finally, the team is comprised of working designers, artists, and makers with obligations outside of MotherFather.
 Many of our team members have regular jobs, freelance gigs that pop-up from time to time, and pre-existing projects/exhibitions of their own that could present commitment challenges to this project as we continue to develop it.
 As working professionals we know life comes with challenges, but as thoughtful creatives dedicated to creating social good we want our backers to know that we are dedicated to making sure America is a place that values art and creative culture, and see this project as an integral part of that mission!Learn about accountability on Kickstarter